martinnobis/covid-exposure-sites/README.md

 - [ ] Add ability to change position by entering an address using the Google autocomplete address widget (see commented out code)
 - [ ] Don't display VICs address for site, but use the one fetched from Google API (it'd be more consistent)
 - [ ] Add hyperlink to address to open Google Maps to location
-- [ ] Handle not finding site position gracefully and inform user, currently these aren't wriiten to Firestore at all!
+- [ ] Handle not finding site position gracefully and inform user, currently these aren't written to Firestore at all!

 ## Development